Spirit of Eden: Contract dispute with EMI

-By early March 1988, the band had finished recording Spirit of Eden and had sent a cassette of the album to EMI.
+By 11 March 1988, the band had finished recording Spirit of Eden and had sent a cassette of the album to EMI.
 After listening to the cassette, EMI representatives doubted that it could be commercially successful.
 They asked Hollis to re-record a song or replace material, but he refused to do so.
 By the time the masters were delivered later in the month, however, the label conceded that the album had been satisfactorily completed.

 Despite their reservations towards Spirit of Eden, EMI chose to exercise their option to extend the recording contract.
 The band, however, wanted out of the contract.
 "I knew by that time that EMI was not the company this band should be with," manager Keith Aspden told Mojo.
 "I was fearful that the money wouldn't be there to record another album."
 EMI and Talk Talk went to court to decide the issue.

 The case centred on whether EMI had notified the band in time about the contract extension.
 As part of the agreement, EMI had to send a written notice within three months after the completion of Spirit of Eden.
 The band said that EMI had sent the notice too late, arguing that the three-month period began once recording had finished; EMI argued that the three-month period did not begin until they were satisfied with the recording, on the basis that the definition of an "album" in the contract provided that the album had to be "commercially satisfactory".
 The band disputed this, particularly on the basis that there were no changes made to the album in the space between its recording and eventual release.
 Justice Andrew Morritt ruled in favour of EMI, but his decision was overturned in the Court of Appeal.
-Talk Talk were released from the contract and later signed to Polydor.
+Talk Talk were released from the contract and later signed to Polydor to release their next album, Laughing Stock.